johnwbyrd/pennyworth/doc/plan.md

 ### 3. API Key Authentication and Permission Checks
 - On API key-authenticated requests:
   - Lookup user by API key (custom attribute) using Cognito `ListUsers`.
-  - Use Cognito Identity Pool to get temporary AWS credentials for that user.
+  - Use Cognito user status and group for all permission checks.
-  - Attempt AWS operations as that user; IAM enforces permissions.
   - If the user is not found, disabled, or lacks permission, the operation fails.
 - On Cognito JWT-authenticated requests:
   - Use group membership in the JWT to authorize actions.